Ryan Förster (Death Worship, Conqueror, Blasphemy)

 – We signed to Evil Omen Records, a division of Osmose Productions in France.
 They transferred the studio money, we recorded the album and then sent them the master tape and layout – all that remained was printing and putting it out.
 Unfortunately, Evil Omen went bankrupt before this happened.

-To the duo’s horror, the label shut down and “War.Cult.Supremacy” was shelved.
+To the duo’s horror, the label shut and “War.Cult.Supremacy” ended up shelved.
 There was nothing they could do about it since the now-defunct label owned the rights to the album.

 – CONQUEROR was left in total limbo; all of our next plans was based on the release of that album so when it didn’t happen, we were forced to go in other directions.
 We didn’t have the money to buy back the recording and release it ourselves, so in 1998 we recorded the “Annihilate” demo.
 It was just a selection of tracks from the unreleased album, meant to keep the band name alive.